-Due to the income from the sea salt industry, the British and Bermudian colonial buildings on the islands of Grand Turk, South Caicos and Salt Cay tend to be the best remaining structures from the periods of early Turks and Caicos history.
+Due to the income from the sea salt industry, the British and Bermudian colonial buildings on the islands of Grand Turk, South Caicos, and Salt Cay tend to be the best remaining structures from the periods of early Turks and Caicos history.

-The late 1700s and early 1800s cotton and sisal plantations on the larger Caicos Islands initially thrived, yet when the industries collapsed, the agricultural attempts were largely abandoned.
+In the late 1700s and early 1800s cotton and sisal plantations on the larger Caicos Islands initially thrived, yet when the industries collapsed, the agricultural attempts were largely abandoned.

 The Grand Turk Masonic Lodge is a prime example of the continuing repairs and renovations seen on buildings in the salt islands (Grand Turk, Salt Cay, and South Caicos).
 The original dimensional lumber roof has been replaced by more-recent tongue and grove boards and corrugated metal, the doors and windows have been replaced, and electrical utilities have been installed.